GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Are you quite sure that all those bells and whistles, all those wonderful facilities of your so called powerful programming languages, belong to the solution set rather than the problem set?
+> ### The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts